Do you often have to start the day with a feeble shower?

 If you suddenly have no water pressure in the entire house, that could be caused by a glitch in the water supply system.
 But if it only involves the entire bathroom and not the whole house, there may be a problem with only one fixture.

 Leaving these fixtures unattended for too long can aggravate the problem further and cause substantial damage to your plumbing system.
-You shouldn’t delay taking the proper steps if you notice reduced water pressure in one or more parts of the house.
+If you notice reduced water pressure in one or more parts of the house, you shouldn’t delay taking the proper steps.

 But then again, how will you proceed?
 How do you identify the real issue?
 Don’t worry; we’ve compiled this detailed guide to answer all your queries.